Keonapang/protein-binder-design/README.md

 The [PRODIGY web server](https://rascar.science.uu.nl/prodigy/) tool can provide a prediction of binder-target binding affinity.
 The outputs include the Gibbs free energy change (ΔG) of the binding interaction, dissociation constant (Kd), number of interfacial contacts (ICs) between residues, and the non-interacting surface (NIS) percentage, which reflects the proportion of charged interface surface area not directly involved in binding.

 1. Generate a combined PDB of the entire binder-target complex.
 Run script below on your local device, which takes in two inputs: (a) PDB of the target sequence and (b) PDB of the RFDiffusion-generated protein binder.
+The output of this script will be found in `$DIR_WORK/prodigy_input_pdb`.

 ```bash
     cycle="1A"